stephengold/Maud/README.md

 To help you visualize and navigate your edit history, Maud provides a "History Tool" (selected using "History -> Tool").

-The edit history consumes virtual memory.
-To delete the history, select "History -> Clear".
+The edit history occupies heap memory.
+To release this memory, you can delete the history using "History -> Clear".

 <a name="scripting"/>